 Warning: danger to life!
-Only slopes explicitly open for those who are taking a ski tour may be used outside the opening hours of the ski area.
+Only slopes explicitly designated for ski touring may be used outside the opening hours of the ski area.

 The simplest excursion is the one to Capanna Corno Gries: the tour takes you to the top of the spectacular Corno Gries which dominates the valley with its dome and extended glacier.
 The tour is easy and gives you a great sense of satisfaction.
 The route is suitable for hikers with snowshoes, who can easily reach Lake Gries, as well as ski-mountaineers who want to try a climb on a glacier.